HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-28-Floor flatness measuring device.md

 permalink: /portfolio/private/flatness
 ---

-To solve floor flatness problem in construction site, I have been making device to check flatness level.
+To solve the floor flatness problem on construction sites, I have been making device to check the flatness level.
-It needs to converge technologies including LIDAR and SLAM.
+This is an ongoing project that converges technologies including LIDAR and SLAM.
-This is an ongoing project.

 <!--break-->